 How do I request the return of my Credit Cover and how long does it take?

-The Credit Cover return process can be different depending on whether the Applicant has registered with EMRS (being granted an EMR Party ID) or not.
+The Credit Cover return process can differ depending on whether you are registered within My EMRS (being granted an EMR Party ID) or not.

-If you have previously registered with EMRS, you need to contact the Service Desk with below information:
+If you have previously registered with My EMRS, contact our Service Desk with below information:

 - CMU ID(s)